 Also known as oxidative stress, this triggers inflammation which is responsible for a number of disorders including Alzheimer’s, anxiety, ADHD, brain fog, and depression, to name just a few.

 Studies using PLA2, which is an enzyme that becomes active in bacterial infections, have some interesting results to show.

 First off, let me quickly give you a rundown of what PLA2 does.

 For starters, it becomes active when there is an incidence of cellular trauma or during oxidative stress.
 It engages secondary messengers, which can lead to self-perpetuating cycles of inflammation.

 When citicoline is introduced with all this activity going on, it plays a reparative role.
 It repairs membrane potential and lowers lipid peroxidation.

-This can easily turn into a vicious cycle which will delete your dopamine stores resulting in a negative loop.
+This can quickly turn into a vicious cycle, which will delete your dopamine stores resulting in a negative loop.